-(a) Sale Motions in Chapter 11 Cases.
-Except as otherwise provided in these Local Rules, the Bankruptcy Code, the Federal Bankruptcy Rules or an order of the court, all "Sale Motions".
-A motion to sell property of the estate under Bankruptcy Code § 363(b)that is encumbered by a lien, claim, or interest in a Chapter 11 case shall attach7, 12, or 13 proceeding must include the following: (all of the information required in Local Bankruptcy Rule 6004-1) A copy of the proposed purchase agreement, or a form of such agreement substantially similar to the one the trustee reasonably believes it will execute in connection with the proposed sale;
+- Rules, the Bankruptey Code, the Federal Bankruptey Rules or an order of the court, all "Sale Motions".
+A motion to sell property of the estate under Bankruptey Code § 363(b)that is encumbered by a lien, claim, or interest in a Chapter 11 case shall attach7, 12, or 13 proceeding must include the following: (all of the information required in Local Bankruptcy Rule 6004-1)

-(2) A copy of a proposed form of sale order;

-(3) A request, if necessary, for the appointment of (a consumer privacy ombudsman under 11 U.S.C. § 332;)-(i) and

-(4) Provisions to be Highlighted.
+A copy of the proposed purchase agreement, or a form of such agreement substantially similar to the one the trustee reasonably believes it will execute in connection with the proposed sale; - (2) A copy of a proposed form of sale order; - (3) A request, if necessary, for the appointment of (a consumer privacy ombudsman under 11 U.S.C. § 332;)-(i) and - (4) Provisions to be Highlighted.
 If the Sale Motion is longer than ten (10) pages, in the first five (5) pages of the motion, the Sale Motion must highlight material terms, a description of all liens, claims, or other interests in or against the property (including but not limited to (a) whether the proposed form of sale orderthe nature of the lien, claim, or interest and/or the underlying purchase agreement constitutes a sale or contains any provision of the type set forth below, (b) the location of any such provision in the proposed form of order or purchase agreement, and (c) the justification for the inclusion of such provision: the balance owed to the holder thereof).

 (b) Chapter 13 Case.
 In a Chapter 13 case, the debtor must file and serve a notice with the motion that includes the following in the title: "AND SETTING DEADLINE TO FILE, AMEND, OR WITHDRAW PROOFS OF CLAIM."
-The notice must set forth the deadline for a lienholder to file, amend, or withdraw any proof of claim, which deadline must be at least twentyone (21) days after the sale's closing date.
+The notice must set forth the deadline for a lienholder to file, amend, or withdraw any proof of claim, which deadline must be at least twenty-one (21) days after the sale's closing date.